+Attracting wildlife enthusiasts from around the globe, the small town of Tortuguero on Costa Rica’s northern Caribbean Coast is named for the famed sea turtles that come to the area to nest.
 Tortuguero’s dense jungle maze of winding canals is evocative of the wild Amazon.
 A float down these ominous brown waters is an adventure in itself as you’re sure to hear the howling of monkeys and screeching of exotic birds along the way.

 Home to the celebrated Tortuguero National Park, the network of canals, rivers, lagoons, beaches, and dense rainforest here are interlinked.
 This is one of the rainiest parts of Costa Rica, which contributes to its rich biodiversity.
-Exploring these canals and observing the wildlife by boat, kayak or canoe is a wonderfully relaxing and peaceful way to experience nature.
+Exploring these canals and observing the wildlife by boat, kayak, or canoe is a wonderfully relaxing and peaceful way to experience nature.

 Local expert guides will assist you in spotting wildlife.
 Within this labyrinth of jungle rivers lies the area’s main attractions of Tortuguero National Park and the Barra de Colorado Wildlife Refuge.
 These parks protect a long list of exotic plants and animals, including endangered species such as green macaws, jaguars, and several species of sea turtles.

-Don’t Miss Tortuguero Turtles.
+Don’t Miss a Tortuguero Turtle Tour.

 The northern Caribbean coast of Costa Rica is home to mass turtle nestings.
 Four different species of sea turtles come to Tortuguero annually for the “arribada” or mass sea turtle nesting.
-Visit Tortuguero to see the Green, Leatherback, Hawksbill and Loggerhead sea turtles return home to where they hatched in order to lay the next generation of eggs.
-You’ll be amazed by these creatures – the Leatherback, the largest living turtle species, averages 6 to 7 feet long and can weight up to 1500 pounds!
+Visit Tortuguero to see the Green, Leatherback, Hawksbill, and Loggerhead sea turtles return home to where they hatched in order to lay the next generation of eggs.
+You’ll be amazed by these creatures – the Leatherback, the largest living turtle species, averages 6 to 7 feet long and can weigh up to 1500 pounds!

 Visit During Turtle Nesting Season.